wikiwi/stackdriver-agent/README.md

 # stackdriver-agent
 *__Warning__: This is an early alpha version without commitment for backwards compatibility.*

 This projects packs the [stackdriver agent](https://cloud.google.com/monitoring/agent/install-agent) in a Docker Container with easy to use configuration based on Environment Variables.
+No other metrics other than those configured through the Environment Variables are collected by the agent.

 [![Docker Hub Widget]][Docker Hub]